The Probabilistic Gamble:

 A self-balancing binary search tree that guarantees $O(\log n)$ operations by enforcing structural rules after every insert and delete.
 Correct, but hard to implement and harder to make concurrent.
 Wikipedia

-There is a second problem: memory access patterns.
-A red-black tree node holds left, right, and parent pointers, a color bit, and the key, roughly 40 bytes of overhead on a 64-bit system.
-Worse, nodes are individually heap-allocated and scattered across memory.
-A traversal that visits 20 nodes likely incurs 20 cache misses.
-Each pointer dereference lands on a different cache line (the 64-byte chunk of memory the CPU fetches in one shot), so following a pointer often means waiting for a fresh memory fetch.
+There is a second problem, and this one does apply to Redis: memory access patterns.
+A red-black tree node holds left, right, and parent pointers, a color bit, and the key, roughly 32 bytes of overhead on a 64-bit system.
+Worse, each node is allocated separately and ends up scattered across memory.
+Scattered nodes are slow to visit, for reasons worth pinning down precisely.

 The Invention